 Expect to spend about twice as much for a nursing home stay versus assisted living.
 This is because the nursing home rates often include 24-hour medical care.
 With assisted living, most medical care is an additional cost.

 If your loved one needs more medical care, it’s safer and potentially cheaper to choose a nursing home.
 However, if your loved one is relatively healthy and maintains an active lifestyle, consider assisted living.
-You can always change your mind if you realize it’s not right for your loved one’s situation.
+You can always change your mind if you realize it’s not the right fit.

 Bottom line